Sorry, Clint. I forgot I had this thing.

 His words were drowned out–and subsequently cut short–by the sound of a sob.
 Lizzie’s hand clamped over her mouth tightly as her vision blurred.

 “Whoa, hey!
 It’s okay, kid.”
 The angel pulled her into a tight embrace, speaking words of consolation into her crown.
 “You’ll still have Mona with you every day, and we’re going to talk to the colony about you starting at their school next week.
-You won’t see me like you do now, but I’ll always be here if you need me, alright?”
+You won’t see me as you do now, but I’ll always be here if you need me, alright?”

 She shook her head, her tears rubbing into his hoodie.